We may earn affiliate commissions for the recommended products. Learn more.

 Visit BluehostVisit Hostinger

-The main and the most popular product of both providers is shared hosting.
+The main and the most popular hosting type of both providers is shared hosting.
 It's easy to use and usually matches the needs of both small and medium-sized websites.

 Both providers include free SSL certificates, a free domain, and email accounts on the cheapest plans.
-But that's where the similarities end:
+Moreover, Hostinger and Bluehost offer unlimited bandwidth as well.

-• Hostinger's Shared Premium ($2.54/month) comes with 100 websites and email accounts allowance, 100GB SSD disk space, and bandwidth for 25k monthly visits.
+• Hostinger's Premium plan ($2.78/month) comes with 100 websites and email accounts allowance, 100GB SSD disk space, and unlimited bandwidth

-Hostinger has 2 shared and 1 cloud hosting plan in total.
-The prices range from $2.54/month to $6.79/month, increasing server resource limits and adding extra stuff.
+Hostinger has 1 cloud hosting and 2 shared hosting plans in total.
+The prices range from $2.78/month to $7.43/month.
+Server resource limits and extra features increase with price.

-The cheapest Premium ($2.54/mo) is what most users would benefit the most from.
+The cheapest Premium plan ($2.78/month) is what most users would benefit the most from.
 It allows hosting up to 100 websites with 100GB storage and includes a free domain.
 If your websites remain relatively small, you might never need to upgrade.
-However, if you're looking to run a larger business site, you might benefit more from the Business or Cloud Startup plans.
+However, if you're looking to run a larger business site, you might benefit from the Business or Cloud Startup plans.

-As for Bluehost, it has 4 shared hosting plans ranging between $1.99 and $9.99 monthly.
+As for Bluehost, it has 4 shared hosting plans ranging between $1.99/month and $9.99/month.
 Each plan includes more server resources and extra features than the previous one.

 Just like with Hostinger, the cheapest plan is nice but limiting.
-The options worth looking at are Plus and Choice Plus.
+In my opinion, the options worth looking at are Basic and Choice Plus.

-The Plus plan is the best option for the long term, as it does not limit the number of websites you can create.
-Choice Plus is a great option that adds some security by including daily backups and domain privacy for just $1 more than Plus costs.
+Keep in mind that all Bluehost plans have a limited number of websites you can create, again the number of websites increases with the price.
+Choice Plus is a great option that adds some security by including daily backups and domain privacy for less than an additional $1/month.

-Overall, when considering pricing alone, Bluehost and Hostinger offer comparable rates for similar resources..
-Bluehost’s entry price is lower, but Hostinger’s higher tiers are cheaper than Bluehost’s.
+Overall, when considering pricing alone, Bluehost and Hostinger offer comparable rates for similar resources.
+Bluehost’s entry price is higher, but Hostinger’s higher tiers are cheaper than Bluehost’s.
 Overall, it’s a draw.

 Hosting management: ease of use